1. What is an entry test?

 - if you are a new Linguapolis student and if you already have some knowledge of the language through previous study or experience, or

 - if you have a certificate from another language school, or

 - if your Linguapolis certificate was issued more than a year ago, or

 - if you have already followed a Linguapolis course and you are not/no longer eligible for a resit or a deferred exam.
 You can take an entry test at the earliest six months after your course ended.

 3. How much does the entry test cost?

 - You don’t have to pay separately for the entry test.
-This free service is included in the registration fee.
+This service is included in the registration fee.

 - The entry test is inextricably linked with your registration.
 This also means you cannot take the entry test separately.